Those Who Survived The Boss From Hell

 It was not until 10 am that the BFH requested particular documents.
 To 'save paper' he would view them on the screen of her computer.

 Miss Kings brought up the documents she had done a week ago.
 He went each one word by word, demanding various changes.
-This went on until 10:43
+This went on until about 11:43

-She began closing down and by 4:26 she was out of the building.
+Returning, she relaxed with email, Scrabble, other internet pursuits and off hand worked on another file.
+She began closing down so by 4:26 she was out of the building.

 As she came through the gate she flushed the BFH, the office, and everything in that part of town down the toilet.